iamdurga/iamdurga.github.io/_posts/2022-03-25-r-exercise-association-rule-mining.md

 # Association Rule Mining

 Association rule mining (also known as Association Rule Learning) is a typical technique for determining relationships (co-occurrence) between many variables.
-It is mostly used in grocery stores, e-commerce websites, and other similar establishments.

-in addition to massive transactional data bases
+It is mostly used in grocery stores, e-commerce websites, and other similar establishments, in addition to massive transactional databases.

 **Amazon knows what else you want to buy when you order something on their site.** This is a very prevalent example in our daily life.
 Spotify works on the same principle: they know what song you want to listen to next.

 ## Use of Association Mining Results
+Some of most common usages includes:
 - Changing the store layout according to trends
 - Customer behavior analysis
 - Catalogue design
 - Cross markteing on online store

--   What are the trending items customers buy
+- What are the trending items customers buy?
 - Customized email with add-on sales

 ## When Association Mining is used?
 When we wish to find an association between different objects in a collection, find frequent patterns in a transaction database, relational databases, or any other information repository, we utilize association rule mining.
-In retailling clustering and classification, association rule mining is found in 'Marketing Basket Analysis.'
+In retailling clustering and classification, association rule mining is found in **Marketing Basket Analysis**.

 By developing a set of rules known as **Association Rules**, it can tell us what things clients commonly buy together.
 In simple terms, it generates output in the manner of **if this, then that** rules.

 ## What is Apriori Algorithm and Rule?
 Data from a retail market or an online e-commerce store is typically used to mine association rules.
-The 'apriori algorithm' makes it easier to detect these patterns or rules rapidly because most transaction data is huge.
-Using apriori() with all of the rules in the data is not a smart idea!
+The **apriori algorithm** makes it easier to detect these patterns or rules rapidly because most transaction data is huge.
+Using `apriori()` with all of the rules in the data is not a smart idea!

+### Rule
-**Rule** A rule is a note that shows which things are frequently purchased together.
+* A rule is a note that shows which things are frequently purchased together.

-It has two parts: a 'LHS' and a 'RHS', which can be represented as follows:
+* It has two parts: a 'LHS' and a 'RHS', which can be represented as follows:

-'itemssetA => itemssetB' is a condition.
+    * `itemssetA => itemssetB` is a condition.

 ## Some Association Rule Mining Terms

 ### Support
 Association rule are given in the following form,

 `A=>B[support, confidence]`

-Where A and B are sets of items in the transation data.
-A and B are disjoint sets.
+Where A and B are sets of items in the transaction data.
+Also, A and B are disjoint sets.

 ```